Mr. Jones (2019 film): Reception

 On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 86% based on 106 reviews, with an average rating of 6.8/10.
 The website's critical consensus reads, "Flawed yet fundamentally worthy, Mr. Jones peers into the past to tell a fact-based story that remains troublingly relevant today."
 On Metacritic, the film has a score of 68 out of 100 based on reviews from 19 critics.

 Peter Bradshaw of The Guardian gave the film four out of five, calling it "a bold and heartfelt movie with a real Lean-ian sweep".
 Tim Robey of The Daily Telegraph gave it three out of five, praising Sarsgaard for his performance and for raising the "sadly untapped" potential of the film.
 Robey criticised the script and concluded, "There's enough in Mr Jones to make you want a good deal more".

+In Sight & Sound, Nick James commented that "Only someone as experienced and cine-literate as Holland could have pulled off such a detailed film, which deftly sketches the context of a true-life story while using the genre conventions of Soviet propaganda against itself".

 Kyle Smith of National Review gave the film a favourable review, noting:

 To this day, Mr. Jones is all but unknown and his courage is unsung by his inky heirs, whereas Duranty's Pulitzer Prize remains on the books even after a thousand other things have been canceled.
 Meanwhile, Mr. Jones joins the unconscionably brief list of brutally honest films about Communism.